 Transfer of Credit Policies

-Urshan College requires that 15 credits of the last 30 credits earned for an associate’s degree and 30 credits of the last 60 credits earned for a bachelor’s degree must be earned at Urshan.
-Additionally, the maximum allowable credit transfers (the sum of all general and military credit transfers, CLEP/AP credits, GATS credits and Work Training and Life Experience credits) for any student shall not exceed 30 credit hours.
+Urshan College requires that 15 credits of the last 30 credits earned for an associate’s degree and 30 credits of the last 60 upper-level credits earned for a bachelor’s degree must be earned at Urshan.
+Additionally, the maximum allowable credit transfers (the sum of all general and military credit transfers, CLEP/AP credits, GATS/PI credits, and Work Training and Life Experience credits) for any student shall not exceed 90 credit hours.

 Copyright Infringement Policies